 New York State Assemblyman

-Assemblyman McDonough is the Chairman of the Assembly Minority Task Force on Public Safety and, as such, will be working on different projects, including, homeland security, police and law enforcement and the courts, volunteer firefighters and emergency services, veterans and military personnel, sex offender watch and workforce issues in the correctional services.
+Assemblyman McDonough is the Chairman of the Assembly Minority Task Force on Public Safety and, as such, works with various prominent agencies including the United States Department of Homeland Security, the Federal Bureau of Investigation, the Secret Service, law enforcement and the courts, volunteer firefighters and emergency services, veterans and military personnel, sex offender watch, and workforce issues in the correctional services.

 He is an Associate Board Member of the New York State chapter of InfraGard, an FBI public-private partnership.
 Assemblyman McDonough is the Ranking Minority Member on the Assembly Transportation Committee, and, in addition, serves on the Health, Education, Veterans’ Affairs and Consumer Affairs committees.
 He is also a member of the Nassau County Task Force on Family Violence.

 Active in local civic affairs, Assemblyman McDonough is a Past President of the Nassau County Council of Chambers of Commerce, representing 50 chambers and over 6,000 small businesses.
 Prior to that, from 1994 to 1998, Dave served four terms as President of the Merrick Chamber of Commerce.
 As President, he was responsible for a 35 percent growth in membership and the development of several business community projects, including annual street festivals and the addition of holiday lighting in the business community.

 Assemblyman McDonough was an original member of the Development Committee for the Merrick Downtown Revitalization Project serving as coordinator of that program to enhance the downtown business area of Merrick and was at the forefront in the design and implementation of the program’s various components.
 In addition, he was responsible for developing a four-screen movie theater in the downtown Merrick area.